MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 Automatic lifting also applies to built-in Julia operators.
-For example, the expression `It .+ 1` is a pipeline component that increments each one of its input values.
+For example, the expression `It .+ 1` is a query component that increments each one of its input values.

     run(Lift(1:3) >> (It .+ 1))